Taking time to properly prepare will help you to give the best account of yourself during the interview:

 Sharpen your Social Work Knowledge

 Make sure you are up-to-date on recent news and developments in social work before the interview.
-Research any new or upcoming legislation that might affect your role – for example, the forthcoming Children and Social Work Bill.
+Research any new or upcoming legislation that might affect your role.
 Being able to understand and discuss these topical issues will show you are knowledgeable, and will help you tailor answers to the interviewer’s questions.

 Analyse your Strengths and Weaknesses